-- 1) Put righteousness (see righteous\) on your Key Word Bookmark: - 2) Read the psalm again and mark it. - c.
+- 1) Add the following words to your Key Word Bookmark: - a) righteousness (see righteous\) - b) lovingkindness - 2) Read the psalm again and mark these two words. - c.
 In the Appendix, you'll find pages titled "The Lord."
 Begin a list of what you learn about Him from this psalm.
 Include scripture references.
 We'll add to this as we study each psalm.